 The company does not subsequently measure any liabilities at fair value on a recurring basis, or any assets or liabilities at fair value on a non-recurring basis.

-AASB 13: Fair Value Measurement requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurements into one of three possible levels based on the lowest level that an input that is significant to the measurement can be categorised into as follows:

-Level 1 Level 2 Level 3

-Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the company can access at the measurement date.
+AASB 13: Fair Value Measurement requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurements into one of three possible levels based on the lowest level that an input that is significant to the measurement can be categorised into as follows: Level 1 Level 2 prices (unadjusted) in active markets for identical assets or liabilities that the company can access at the measurement date.

-Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Measurements based on quoted Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.

-$\label{lem:measurements} \mbox{ Measurements based on unobservable inputs for the asset or liability.}$
+Measurements based on unobservable inputs for the asset or liability.